 The Group's and the Company's fixed rate deposits placed with licensed banks and financial institutions and borrowings are exposed to a risk of change in their value due to changes in interest rates.
-The Group's variable rate borrowings are exposed to a risk of change in cash flows due to changes in interest rates.
+The Group's and the Company's variable rate borrowings are exposed to a risk of change in cash flows due to changes in interest rates.